What causes skin nodule? 5 possible conditions

 - neck pain

-- weight loss
+- sudden, unexplained weight loss

 - difficulty sleeping

-Possible Causes - Listed in order from the most common to the least.
+See a list of possible causes in order from the most common to the least.

 Click to add a symptom to your list